CoralCoralCoralCoral/documentation/sprints/sprint_3/design_use_cases.md

 6. **Postcondition**:
     - Game metrics messages are forwarded to UI
     - Game command messages are forwarded to Sim via Rabbit

+### Tests

+1. Test Metrics messages are consumed from Rabbit and sent to UI
+    - create required Rabbit structures (Exchanges/Queues)
+    - mock a metrics message in the appropriate queue
+    - assert message is consumed and received by UI

+2. Test Command messages are received and sent to Rabbit
+    - create required Rabbit structures (Exchanges/Queues)
+    - mock a command sent to command STOMP endpoint
+    - assert message is sent to appropriate Rabbit queue

 ## D3 (v2) [[Updated from D3 (v1)]](../sprint_2/design_use_cases.md)